|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

-We begin our trip with a scenic drive from Vernal to our put-in at the Gates of Lodore, where our boats and the rest of the OARS crew are waiting.
+We begin our trip with a scenic three-hour drive from Vernal to our put-in at the Gates of Lodore, where our boats and the rest of the OARS crew are waiting.
 After a thorough safety talk, our journey begins, passing through the spectacular “Gates,” where the striking scenery of the Canyon of Lodore immediately grabs our attention.

 The whitewater element of our trip starts off with a bang as we challenge some of the river’s most exciting rapids: Winnie’s Rapid, Upper and Lower Disaster Falls.
 Here, Major Powell lost one of his boats and innumerable provisions during his 1869 journey—hence the rapids’ ominous name.

 Our first day generally sets the pace for our week on the river.
 Typically, we spend a few hours on the water in the morning, sometimes stopping for a great hike or a refreshing swim.